kumar303/nose-nicedots/README.rst

 Caveats
 =======

+- If any other plugin needs to patch the unittest result then it will conflict with Nice Dots.
 - Python 2.5, 2.6 and 2.7 are supported at the moment.
-Other versions might work too.
-- If any other plugin needs to patch the unittest result then it will conflict with Nice Dots.
+Other versions may or may not work.
+Python 3 is **not** yet supported.
+There are failing tests if you'd like to work on it :)